numberly/yggdrasil/README.md

 In this mode, only a single `certificate` may be specified in Yggdrasil configuration.
 It will be used for hosts with misconfigured or invalid secret.

-**Note**: ECDSA >256 keys are not supported by envoy and will be discarded.
-See https://github.com/envoyproxy/envoy/issues/10855
+**Note**: ECDSA P-256, P-384 and P-521 keys are now supported by envoy (see https://github.com/envoyproxy/envoy/issues/10855)

 ## Configuration
 Yggdrasil can be configured using a config file e.g: